 5

-Over seven unforgettable days, conquer Iceland’s most epic trails, including the legendary Laugavegur and volcanic Fimmvörðuháls Pass.
+Combine the Laugavegur Trail, Fimmvörðuháls Pass, South Iceland highlights, and a glacier hike in an ultimate 7-day itinerary.
 Journey through rainbow-colored mountains, vast black deserts, glacier-carved valleys, and witness fiery volcanic craters from a world-famous eruption.
 Explore Iceland’s South Coast, home to roaring waterfalls and dramatic cliffs, then try a thrilling glacier hike on Sólheimajökull.
-This is the ultimate adventure into the heart of Iceland’s scenic region!
+This adventure takes you straight into the heart of Iceland’s most scenic regions!

 From

 The Laugavegur and Fimmvörðuháls trek is the ultimate adventure through Iceland’s stunning highlands.
-Covering 55 kilometers (34 miles), the Laugavegur Trail links the geothermal beauty of Landmannalaugar to the lush Þórsmörk Valley, passing glaciers, black sand deserts, and colorful mountains.
-The Fimmvörðuháls Pass adds dramatic volcanic craters from the 2010 eruption, making this an unforgettable journey.
+Covering 55 kilometers (34 miles), the Laugavegur Trail links the geothermal beauty of Landmannalaugar to the lush Þórsmörk valley, passing glaciers, black sand deserts, and colorful mountains.
+Part of the Fimmvörðuháls Pass adds dramatic volcanic craters from the 2010 eruption, making this an unforgettable journey.

 Our hut-to-hut trek immerses you in Iceland’s breathtaking wilderness, with nights spent in cozy, well-equipped mountain huts.
 These dormitory-style accommodations feature bunk beds or mattresses shared in a communal room that fosters a friendly and social atmosphere.
 Light sleepers might appreciate bringing earplugs and a sleep mask for extra comfort.